Christmas Lunch in Prasat Pong Keou Temple

 I sat slightly aside on a stone with a glass of Moet and for the first time in 36 hours started to relax.
 The Moet gone and half a bottle of Dean’s Prosecco later, I was definitely relaxed as I said goodbye to the guests.
 Replete with the considerable remnants of the guest lunch, the ‘team’ lined up to convey the cool boxes and general paraphernalia back to the kroyuns.

 Buntha and I raced ahead on mountain bikes too elated to notice the clogging sand we glided over.
 We caught a glimpse of the helicopter circling above the trees and that was the last we saw of our guests for Christmas lunch at Prasat Pong Keoy.

 As a footnote the kroyun drivers were well rewarded and anybody to hand back at Ta Siem Village got a can of soda.
 Everyone involved in the undertaking was generously tipped.
 ‘Could we do it again Buntha?’
 ‘Yes,’ he said confidently, ‘we’d just have to pay more.’

-I received several messages that night from Mr Foster thanking us for an extraordinary event.
+I received several messages that night from Mr Foster – not his real name thanking us for an extraordinary event.
 Di had asked for something that nobody else had done before.
 It’s very unlikely that in the temple’s thousand year old history anybody has had Christmas lunch there, especially not a family from London.